Gallery Exhibition

 Medium: Laser engraving on acrylic

-This piece nods to Georg Nees's Schotter (1968), an early computer-generated artwork where a grid of squares unravels through controlled, parametrized randomness encoded in a computer program.
-The work visually articulates the relationship between order and disorder.
-In our reinterpretation, each square is replaced by a rosette—a petaled star that recurs in Islamic constellation patterns and serves as the fundamental unit interpreted and woven throughout this exhibition.
+This piece nods to Georg Nees’s Schotter (1968), an early computer-generated artwork in which a grid of squares gradually unravels through controlled, parametrized randomness.
+In this reinterpretation, each square is replaced by a rosette: a petaled star drawn from Islamic constellation patterns and treated as a fundamental unit throughout the exhibition.

 Yearning (for a Fantasy)